 The Indo-Pacific Fish Conference (IPFC), held every four years, is undoubtedly one of the world’s premier ichthyological conferences and is eagerly anticipated by marine, estuarine and freshwater fish enthusiasts alike.

-The meeting will also be an opportunity to celebrate the 50th anniversary of the Australian Society for Fish Biology (ASFB).
-Founded in 1971, the ASFB aims to promote research, education and management of fish and fisheries across the Indo-Pacific.
+The Australian Society for Fish Biology (ASFB), founded in 1971, aims to promote research, education and management of fish and fisheries across the Indo-Pacific.

 We are excited to bring these two conference together in a joint meeting that will reflect the extraordinary biological, environmental and cultural diversity of the vast Indo-Pacific region.

 Auckland is a modern city offering a variety of cultural experiences, accommodation and entertainment options for every taste and budget.
 The city is a key regional hub, with transport connections to multiple cities across New Zealand, Australia, the Pacific and beyond.

 The University of Auckland is an internationally recognised university that provides outstanding conference facilities and conference support within easy walking distance of the city centre.
-An exciting programme of conference field trips will allow attendees to sample the diversity of regional marine and freshwater ecosystems.
 Before or after the conference, delegates could explore Auckland’s magnificent Hauraki Gulf and its beautiful islands.
 The jewel of the gulf is Waiheke Island, a haven of vineyards, olive groves, beaches and fine dining, just a 40-minute ferry ride from downtown Auckland.
 For an exciting day trip, discover the history and sandy coves of Rotoroa Island, explore the open wildlife sanctuary of Tiritiri Matangi Island or climb the volcanic cone of Rangitoto Island for incredible views from the summit.
 If you have a little more time, travel south for a summer holiday to discover the majestic Milford and Doubtful Sounds, encounter marine life in Abel Tasman National Park, enjoy New Zealand’s beautiful Bay of Islands, or maybe plan a field trip or tropical holiday on one of the many Pacific islands that are only a short flight away from Auckland.

 We look forward to welcoming you to Auckland in 2023!